-DuongLab is a research group located at the Université du Québec à Trois-Rivières, at the Hydrogen Research Institute.
+DuongLab is a research group located at the Université du Québec à Trois-Rivières (UQTR), at the Hydrogen Research Institute (IRH).
 Founded in 2014 by Professor Adam Duong, the group is interested in design, synthesis and characterizations of materials for the development of sustainable energies.
 Two central issues is addressed in our work: energy conversion and storage.

 The group is working on the synthesis of novel materials to improve the current energy technologies.
 Particularly involved in the design of materials for batteries, DuongLab also seeks to address the problems of storage and synthesis of gas from the properties of materials.

 During many decades, scientists have attempted to prepare three-dimensional, two-dimensional structures in order to induce properties to materials.
-DuongLab offers innovative synthetic methods for incorporating and positioning functional groups to various types of materials such as Covalent Organic Frameworks (COF), Metal Organic Frameworks (MOF), Hydrogen bounded Organic Frameworks (HOF).
+DuongLab offers innovative synthetic methods for incorporating and positioning functional groups to various types of materials such as Covalent Organic Frameworks (COF), Metal Organic Frameworks (MOF), Hydrogen-Bonded Organic Frameworks (HOF).